javelit/docs/content/get-started/fundamentals/tutorials/create-an-app.md

 # Create an app

-If you've made it this far, chances are you've [installed Jeamlit](/get-started/installation) and run through the basics in [Basic concepts](/get-started/fundamentals/main-concepts) and [Advanced concepts](/get-started/fundamentals/advanced-concepts).
+If you've made it this far, chances are you've [installed Javelit](/get-started/installation) and run through the basics in [Basic concepts](/get-started/fundamentals/main-concepts) and [Advanced concepts](/get-started/fundamentals/advanced-concepts).
 If not, now is a good time to take a look.

-The easiest way to learn how to use Jeamlit is to try things out yourself.
+The easiest way to learn how to use Javelit is to try things out yourself.
 As you read through this guide, test each method.
-As long as your app is running, every time you add a new element to your script and save, Jeamlit's UI will ask if you'd like to rerun the app and view the changes.
+As long as your app is running, every time you add a new element to your script and save, Javelit's UI will ask if you'd like to rerun the app and view the changes.
 This allows you to work in a fast interactive loop: you write some code, save it, review the output, write some more, and so on, until you're happy with the results.
-The goal is to use Jeamlit to create an interactive app for your data or model and along the way to use Jeamlit to review, debug, perfect, and share your code.
+The goal is to use Javelit to create an interactive app for your data or model and along the way to use Javelit to review, debug, perfect, and share your code.

-In this guide, you're going to use Jeamlit's core features to create an interactive app; exploring a public Uber dataset for pickups and drop-offs in New York City.
+In this guide, you're going to use Javelit's core features to create an interactive app; exploring a public Uber dataset for pickups and drop-offs in New York City.
 When you're finished, you'll know how to fetch and cache data, draw charts, plot information on a map, and use interactive